 Safeen Diving and Subsea Services LLC (Subsea) has been incorporated for deep sea diving and underwater survey activities.
-The consolidated financial statements include the results of Subsea for the period from July to December 2022.

 For the non-controlling interests in Safeen Subsea, the Group elected to recognise the non-controlling interests at its proportionate share of the acquired assets and liabilities.